Sex Education Laws and Public Schools

 Pros and Cons of Teaching Sex Education in the Schools

 There are several arguments for and against the teaching of sex education in schools.
 Supporters claim that exposure to such information, including STDs and the proper use of contraceptives, lowers teen pregnancy and STD infection rates.
 In addition, they argue that most teenagers are either already sexually active or are curious and that many of them are not receiving such information from their parents, claiming public schools are a proper venue for sex education particularly for those children who don't have any other exposure to the topic.
 As such, supporters typically favor a more comprehensive approach that includes detailed description of a female and mail genitals, for example.

 Much of the debate today is centered on whether schools should teach abstinence-only or comprehensive sex education.
 Those favoring an abstinence-only approach correctly point out that abstinence is the only way to prevent pregnancy and STDs with 100 percent certainty and cite to studies showing the benefits of abstinence education.
 They also point out the emotional complexities that often accompany an active sex life.

 Recent polls by various media, health, and social organizations have concluded that most families support the idea of teaching sex education in schools to some extent, but that there is disagreement among the topics that should be covered.
 Although there are still pockets of parents who adamantly reject the idea that schools teach their children anything about sex, there is generally little debate that some form of sex education should be taught -- even if abstinence-only.

 As you can see, sex education in schools can be controversial, with concerns that certain curricula could contribute to the delinquency of a minor.
 This can also come up in the context of a custody dispute, as it may be one reason why parents disagree on where the child should go to school.
-If you have concerns about sex education programs in your child's school, you can learn more about the law and your rights by contacting an experienced family law attorney for a free initial review of your case.
+You can learn more about the law and your rights by contacting an experienced family law attorney for a free initial review of your case.